-The Alarm panel also has 6 auxiliary terminals to provide constant 12V DC power.
-Max current draw for all AUX outputs combined is 2 amps.
+The alarm panel also has 6 auxiliary terminals to provide constant 12V DC power.
+The max current draw for all AUX outputs combined is 2 amps.
 These auxiliary terminals are most often used to provide power to motion sensors, glass break sensors, and leak detectors.

 Wiring Devices to the BP41 Alarm Panel

 There are 32 input terminals (numbered 1-32) and 16 common ground terminals (labeled COM).
-Two of the input terminals can share the same common ground terminal (for example Inputs 1 and 2 can share the same COM port, Input 3 and 4 will share the same COM and so on).
+Two of the input terminals can share the same common ground terminal (for example Inputs 1 and 2 can share the same COM port, Inputs 3 and 4 will share the same COM, and so on).

 Two-wire devices, such as door contacts, are wired to an input and COM terminal.
 It does not matter which wire goes into which terminal.